 Have you ever heard about Swedish Flower Hen chickens?
 This chicken breed has an interesting name because it contains the word hen.

-Usually, most of the breed names do not contain a hen or a rooster.
-So, chicken raisers are confused about this breed whether it’s only a hen or this breed has a rooster or not.
+Most breed names do not usually include a hen or a rooster.
+So, chicken raisers are confused about whether a breed has only a hen or a rooster.

 History and Origin of Swedish Flower Hen Chicken